shafnir/Gitleaks/README.md

 - Detect hardcoded secrets and credentials
 - Avoid false positives
 - Integrate easily into CI/CD pipelines

+For organization Git accounts, please request a free commercial license at the  <a href="https://gitleaks.io/">Official Gitleaks Website</a>

 ---